Common Signs of Rodent Infestations

 Community Involvement

 Engaging your neighbors and community in rodent prevention efforts can amplify the impact of your actions.
-Rodents often move between properties, so a collective approach can be more effective.
+Rodents often move between properties to make a collective approach more effective.
 Share information about rodent control and encourage your community to adopt preventative measures.
 Community involvement can create a more rodent-resistant environment for everyone.

 Educational Resources